U-boat patrols

 American PV-1 Ventura BuNo 29916 (VB-128 USN, pilot Lt F.C.
 Cross)

-At 13.22 hours, the boat was attacked by the PV-1 based on NAS New York after being located by radar.
-The aircraft was hit by AA fire during the approach, dropping four depth charges that were duds.
-U-566 misidentified the attacker as Mitchell and last saw it leaving with its starboard engine on fire.
-The wounded pilot had to ditch, but he died in the water while the other two crewmen were rescued later that day by a flying boat.
+13.22 hrs, 300 miles (483 km) east of Cape Charles VA: the boat was located by radar and attacked by the PV-1 from NAS New York.
+The aircraft was hit by flak on the approach, but dropped four depth charges, which turned out to be duds.
+U-566 misidentified the attacker as a B-25 Mitchell, recording that it left with the starboard engine on fire.
+Despite being wounded, Lt Cross managed to ditch the plane successfully, but afterwards died in the water, while the other two crewmen were rescued later that day by a Mariner flying boat.

 (Sources: KTB U-566, vpnavy.com)